HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

-- Results Washington.
-As an agency on Gov. Jay Inslee's cabinet, we participate in his continuous quality improvement system.
-Results Washington uses the latest technology to gather, review, and display performance data so that Washington residents can see how well state government and partners are delivering services and meeting performance goals.
+As an agency on Governor Jay Inslee's cabinet, we participate in his continuous quality improvement efforts.
+Results Washington uses the latest technology to gather, review, and display performance data so Washington residents can see how well state government and partners are delivering services and meeting performance goals.
 HCA's measures are in Results Washington Goal 4: Healthy and Safe Communities.

 Mirroring the Governor's Results Washington program, we have a system for measuring HCA's progress on core processes and key outcomes.
 Examples include managing the agency's financial resources, following our information technology (IT) strategic plan, and ensuring access to care.

 Our fundamentals map is the "big picture" view of our business processes.
 We use it to connect HCA employees and the public to the agency's work and mission.
 We review our measures every quarter to track whether we are meeting our targets and to problem-solve when we need to improve.